Springfield Armory Saint Victor Review [Updated] Additional Testing

 Springfield Saint Background

-Springfield Armory has been well known for decades for making great firearms.
+Springfield Armory has been well-known for decades for making great firearms.
 The Saint series of rifles is Springfield’s venture into the AR-15 or Modern Sporting Rifles (MSR) market.
-The Saint rifles claim all the best features that come with an MSR, the question I plan to answer today is whether the Saint is an exceptional rifle as far as MSR’s go or if it is just another AR.
+The Saint rifles claim all the best features of an MSR.
+As a gun nut who happens to be a sharpshooter, I’m here to answer whether the Saint is truly an exceptional rifle in the MSR category or if it’s just another AR.

 The Victor features a 15-inch M-LOK rail, a muzzle brake, furniture from BCM, and a very nice and smooth nickel boron-coated flat trigger.
 The BCG is both high-pressure tested and magnetic particle inspected.
 The controls are fairly standard, with a GI-style charging handle and safety.
 That’s all fairly basic.